-- The dairy industry in Victoria is now more exposed to the water market and heavily reliant on the allocation market.
+- The dairy industry in Victoria was more exposed to the water market and heavily reliant on the allocation market.
 The dairy sector will be the first group to be exposed to the risk of rising allocation prices.

 - The horticulture sector in Victoria has purchased large amounts of Victorian High Reliability Water Shares, now laying claim to more than 40%.
 If allocations drop below 40% there will not be enough water to supply industries across Victoria, New South Wales and South Australia.

 - Victorian High Reliability Water Shares have been disproportionately targeted by the Commonwealth in the past.
 This has increased Victoria's risk in dry years, as the entitlement market helps to lessen the impact of drought in Victoria.

 - Reduced water availability may impact future tariffs and system infrastructure requirements.